 The study population characteristics were: median age of 74 years; 77% male; and 89% White.
 Eighty-seven percent had M1 disease, and 13% had M0 disease.
 Eighty-one percent had a primary tumor in the lower tract, and 19% of patients had a primary tumor in the upper tract.
 Eighty-five percent of patients had visceral metastases, including 21% with liver metastases.
-Reasons for cisplatin ineligibility included: 50% with baseline creatinine clearance of <60 mL/min, 32% with ECOG PS of 2, 9% with ECOG PS of 2 and baseline creatinine clearance of <60 mL/min, and 9% with other reasons (Class III heart failure, Grade 2 or greater peripheral neuropathy, and Grade 2 or greater hearing loss).
+Fifty percent of patients had baseline creatinine clearance of <60 mL/min, 32% had ECOG PS of 2, 9% had ECOG PS of 2 and baseline creatinine clearance of <60 mL/min, and 9% had one or more of Class III heart failure, Grade 2 or greater peripheral neuropathy, and Grade 2 or greater hearing loss.
 Ninety percent of patients were treatment naïve, and 10% received prior adjuvant or neoadjuvant platinum-based chemotherapy.